 Queer happenings have started to occur, such as mysterious sounds of TWANG! and DONG! from the musical instruments in the dining room, although nobody is around to pluck the strings.
 And a vase falls from a shelf and smashes into tiny pieces...
 "The old legend is coming true again," says Edie, looking frightened.
 "Bad things will happen!"

 Worse is to come, when the children go to the old ruined village of Moon and find mine shafts.
 The boys climb down a ladder and come upon a strange sight—a man dressed in odd protective gear, messing around with a fire that glows an "unknown color" (shades of The Mountain of Adventure here, no pun intended).
 And the boys get pins and needles that last for the rest of the day and all through the night!

 What follows is Blyton's familiar scenario of boys sneaking about in the dark, finding secret passages that lead from room to room, and coming across the villains at work on their fiendish plot.
 Sadly this novel, which I thoroughly enjoyed up to the last couple of chapters, ends a little weakly with the boys easily "wrapping things up" and bringing in the police.
 I did like the way the strange happenings were described though—no great surprises, but all very neatly rounded off.

-Not the best book in the serie, in part because of this weak ending, but in some ways I did find it more enjoyable that The Secret of Spiggy Holes.
+Not the best book in the series, in part because of this weak ending, but in some ways I did find it more enjoyable than The Secret of Spiggy Holes.
 So, in order of preference for me, the favorite is always going to be The Secret Island, with The Secret of Killimooin second, The Secret Mountain a close third, The Secret of Moon Castle fourth, and The Secret of Spiggy Holes fifth.

 All in all, a great series!